 Storing Soft Lime Cookies

-Instead of freezing baked cookies, freeze the dough!
-Drop the cookie dough balls on a large sheet pan and freeze until solid.
-Once solid, transfer the frozen cookie dough balls to an airtight container or bag and freeze for up to 3 months.
+• Freeze the dough, not the baked cookies.
+Drop the dough balls on a baking sheet and freeze until solid, then transfer to an airtight container or bag.
+Store in the freezer for up to 3 months.

-To bake: You can bake these Lime Cookies straight from the freezer.
-There is no need to thaw, but you may need to add a few extra minutes to the baking time.
-Bake until the edges are lightly browned, and the center is still soft.
+• Bake from frozen—no need to thaw.
+Just add a few extra minutes to the bake time.
+Bake until edges are lightly browned and centers are soft.

 More Dessert Recipes: